MicrosoftDocs/windows-insider/wip/at-home/get-started.md

 To install a Windows 10 Insider Preview Build on an individual PC, follow the steps below.

 ## Prerequisites
-1. __Register as a Windows Insider.__ You can register on the [Windows Insider Program website](https://insider.windows.com/en-us/register/), or in Windows Insider settings on your PC.
+1. __Register as a Windows Insider.__ You can register on the [Windows Insider Program website](https://insider.windows.com/), or in Windows Insider settings on your PC.
 To register, use your Microsoft account or an Azure Active Directory work account.
 For the benefits of using a work account, see [Register for the Windows Insider Program for Business](https://docs.microsoft.com/windows-insider/at-work-pro/wip-4-biz-register).
 2. __Install Windows 10 on your PC.__ To install Windows 10 Insider Preview, you’ll need to be running a licensed version of Windows 10 on your PC.
-If your PC is currently running Windows 7/8/8.1, you can [install Windows 10 here](https://www.microsoft.com/en-us/windows/get-windows-10?step=Win10Question1).
-If you are having problems installing Windows 10, you can  [download Windows 10 Insider Preview ISO](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewadvanced).
+If your PC is currently running Windows 7/8/8.1, you can [install Windows 10 here](https://www.microsoft.com/windows/get-windows-10).
+If you are having problems installing Windows 10, you can  [download Windows 10 Insider Preview ISO](https://www.microsoft.com/software-download/windowsinsiderpreviewadvanced).
 3. __Check diagnostic settings.__ Diagnostic data settings must be set to Enhanced or Full to receive Insider Preview builds.
 To check and change settings, go to **Settings** > **Privacy** > **Diagnostics & feedback**.
-For more information see [Diagnostics, feedback and privacy in Windows 10](https://support.microsoft.com/en-us/help/4468236/diagnostics-feedback-and-privacy-in-windows-10-microsoft-privacy).
+For more information, see [Diagnostics, feedback and privacy in Windows 10](https://support.microsoft.com/help/4468236/diagnostics-feedback-and-privacy-in-windows-10-microsoft-privacy).
 4. __Check language support.__ Confirm that Windows 10 Insider Preview Builds support your desired language on your PC.
 See __Supported Languages__ below.

 ## Configure Windows Insider Program settings